Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

         color_assignments = {letter:{'row':[], 'col':[]} for letter in all_letters_in_plaintext_or_ciphertext}
 ```

 __KEY POINT:__ Using colors in this way eliminates the need for any `me_requirements` as outlined in the original discussion.
 The colors enforce sameness.
-In the original discussion, each all-or-none set of 2 events was converted to a group of option requirements used to enforce mutual exclusivity and the Algorithm X matrix was tasked with enforcing that mutual exclusivity.
+In the original discussion, each all-or-none set of 2 events was converted to a group of optional requirements used by Algorithm X to enforce mutual exclusivity.

 # Enforcing Sameness with Complex Actions